Quantum State Preparation of Normal Distributions using Matrix Product States: Results

 \subsection{Quantum State Preparation}

 The main objective of the state preparation procedure is to generate a quantum circuit which initializes a wavefunction on $N$ qubits,

 whose amplitudes $c_x$ are set to a specified value.
 It is known that in general, such a circuit must include a number of gates that scales exponentially with $N$ \cite{Knill1995}.
-This is true even if the goal is to only approximately prepare a state $\ket{\Psi'}$ to some fixed precision $\epsilon$ such that $||\ket{\Psi'}-\ket{\Psi}||^2 < \epsilon$.
+This is true even if the goal is to only approximately prepare a state $\ket{\Psi'}$ to some fixed precision $\epsilon$ such that $||\ket{\Psi'}-\ket{\Psi}|| \leq \epsilon$, where $\|\cdot\|$ is understood as the L2 norm.

-However, if we restrict ourselves to certain families of wave functions with specific structure, it becomes possible to \emph{efficiently} prepare the state with a circuit which contains only a number of quantum gates that scales polynomially with $N$.
+However, if we restrict ourselves to certain families of wave functions with specific structure, it becomes possible to efficiently prepare the state with a circuit which contains only a number of quantum gates that scales polynomially with $N$.
 For instance, Grover and Rudolf \cite{Grover2022} gave a procedure for efficiently preparing wavefunctions whose amplitudes are described by an efficiently integrable probability distribution.
 However, Ref. \citeonline{Herbert2021} pointed out that the Grover-Rudolf method does not give the quadratic speedup in quantum Monte-Carlo algorithm when classical Monte-Carlo integration is used to determine the gate angles in the state preparation circuit.
 Ref. \citeonline{Rattew2021efficient} presented a quantum algorithm to efficiently prepare normal distributions using Mid-Circuit Measurement and Reuse.
 Ref. \citeonline{Zhang2022} presented a quantum algorithm that prepares any $N$-qubit quantum state with $\Theta(N)$-depth circuit, with an exponential amount of ancillary qubits.
+Ref. \citeonline{McArdle22} described a state preparation algorithm that uses quantum eigenvalue transformation, and obtains promising gate complexity.
+However, the actual Toffoli gates count of $O(10^4)$ means it will remain unreachable in the near future.